Three Tall Women

 The plot?
 In Act 1 she remembers, she gets lost in memory, a legal assistant taxes her short-term memory, her person care worker tries to keep her focused.
 In Act 2 the three are one person – much like the holy trinity – they are faces of her at different points in her life.
 Andrew Iles does a cameo as the son.
 The conclusion is well – I’m not sure – the conclusion is very Zen, our happiest moment is when we reach the end.
 Are we happy that life is over?

-I didn’t end up feeling a lot of sympathy for any of the three faces, Zwettler didn’t have enough text to work with, Peakcock’s character was prone to placating – when Henry’s lapses into pro-racist language we are told she doesn’t really mean it (written 199, 2021 people are still doing the same thing – ‘can’t you take a joke?’).
+I didn’t end up feeling a lot of sympathy for any of the three faces, Zwettler didn’t have enough text to work with, Peacock’s character was prone to placating – when Henry’s lapses into pro-racist language we are told she doesn’t really mean it (although written 1990, in 2021 people are still doing the same thing – ‘can’t you take a joke?’).
 Over all, I enjoyed the show but don’t feel the need to see another production.